Tinbeh97/MovieGenre/README.md

 ## Citation

-If you find this repository usefull, please consider citing following paper:
+If you find this repository useful, please consider citing following paper: